Cozy White Bean Stew

 Recipe FAQs

-Can I make this recipe with dried beans?
+Can I make bean stew with dried white beans?

-The white beans will break down and thicken the soup as it simmers, but if you’d like an even thicker stew, dissolve 1 tablespoon of cornstarch in water and add to the broth towards the end of the cooking process.
+The white beans will break down and thicken the stew as it simmers, but if you’d like an even thicker consistency, dissolve 1 tablespoon of cornstarch in water and stir it into the broth towards the end of cooking.

 Enjoy!
 If you make this recipe and decide to share it on Facebook or Instagram, don’t forget to tag me @FromMyBowl + #FromMyBowl!
 I would also love it if you could leave a comment below with a recipe rating!
 Thank you for the support 😊